Mary is a designer on Zazzle where her products have sold to people all over the world due to their global appeal.

 If you've been a designer on Zazzle for some time and are less than impressed with your sales, there could be a few reasons why.
-Theses could be related to the quality of your designs, the amount of exposure your designs are getting and also the keywords.
+These could be related to your designs' quality, the amount of exposure your products are getting, and the keywords.
 Today let's see how we can target your keywords to maximize your chances of getting found by search engines.

-For those of you who still think keywords are unimportant and that simply designing a great product is enough, you may be hindering your chances of making money from your products on Zazzle.
-The fact that you have chosen to design there tells me that you see it as a chance to earn extra money so why wouldn't you take advantage of every opportunity to help your products succeed?
+For those of you who still think keywords are unimportant and that merely designing a great product is enough, you may be hindering your chances of making money from your products on Zazzle.
+The fact that you have chosen to create there tells me that you see it as a chance to earn extra money, so why wouldn't you take advantage of every opportunity to help your products succeed?

 I'll show you how to find keywords for your products and then the best way to put them on your products for maximum appeal and sales.